-- 1. Applications that fall outside the technical parameters specified in Section I.C of the FOA, including but not limited to modular chemical process intensification technology development and demonstration that is primarily not focused on energy efficient or lifecycle energy manufacturing or is solely focused on technology development with no relevant application to energy intensive or energy related industries or clean energy/energy efficient product manufacturing. - 2.
-Applications that focus primarily on modular chemical process intensification demonstrations at industrial facilities without the research, development and demonstration of technology or sharing of pre-competitive knowledge as a resource in a public-private partnership. - 3.
-Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the law of thermodynamics). - 4.
-Applications that do not propose the establishment of a pre-competitive publicprivate consortium with partners from industry (including small and medium-sized firms).
+- Applications that fall outside the technical parameters specified in Section I.C of the FOA, including but not limited to technology development and demonstration that is primarily not focused on energy efficient or lifecycle energy manufacturing or is solely focused on technology development with no relevant application to energy intensive or energy related industries or clean energy/energy efficient product manufacturing. - Applications that focus primarily on demonstrations at industrial facilities without the research, development and demonstration of technology or sharing of pre-competitive knowledge as a resource in a public-private partnership. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Applications that do not propose the establishment of a pre-competitive public-private consortium with partners from industry (including small and medium-sized firms).